PoisotLab/ms_svd_networks/manuscript.md

 of the numerical stability of the network seen as a dynamical system.
 As such, many authors have looked for clues, in the network structure, as to why the networks do not collapse [@Borrelli2015SelIns; @Staniczenko2013GhoNes;
 @Gravel2016StaCom; @Brose2006AllSca].
-While this relationship has been intensely discussed in the theoretical litterature, it might not actually manifest in empirical systems [@Jacquet2016NoCom].
+It is, for this reason, a sad fact that this theory does not seem to be widely supported by results on empirical systems [@Jacquet2016NoCom].

-But across all a few decades of ecological network studies, *complexity* itself has proven an elusive concept to define in a rigorous way.
+But across a few decades of ecological network studies, *complexity* itself has proven an elusive concept to define in a rigorous way.
 It has over time been defined as connectance [@Rozdilsky2001ComCan], as measures of the diversity of species or their interactions [@Landi2018ComSta], or as a combination of species richness and trophic diversity [@Duffy2007FunRol].
 In short, network ecology as a field readily assumes that because we have more information about a system, or because this system has more components, it follows that the system becomes more complex.
+And a diversity of definitions, for a concept that is so central to our quest to understand network stability, decreases the clarity of what complexity means, and what all of these alternative definitions mean.

-None of these definitions are formally wrong, in that they capture an aspect of complexity that ties to the behaviour of the system, *i.e.* its low predictability.
+None of the previously used definitions are formally wrong, in that they do capture an aspect of complexity that ties to the behaviour of the system, *i.e.* its low predictability.
 Yet @Adami2002WhaCom provides a compelling argument for why the complexity of the behaviour does not necessarily reflect the complexity of the system; in fact, one would be very hard pressed to think of a more simple system than the logistic map used by @May1976SimMat to illustrate how readily complexity of behaviour emerges.
 Rather than yielding to the easy assumption that a system will be complex because it has many parts, or because it exhibits a complex behaviour, @Adami2002WhaCom suggests that we focus on measuring "physical complexity", *i.e.* the amount of information required to encode the system, and how much signal this information contains.

 Ecological networks are primarily represented by their adjacency matrices, *i.e.* a matrix in which every entry represents a pair of species, which can